gotmax23/go-vendor-tools-mirror/README.md

 ## Scenarios

-This sections contains some common scenarios that may arise when managing Go projects.
+This section contains some common scenarios that may arise when managing vendored Go packages.

 ### Security updates